Reviewed by Patrick Foot, Senior Financial Writer.

 Skip ahead to a section below, or scroll down to start at the beginning.

 Want to try out trading CFDs with zero risk?
 With a City Index CFD demo account, you get £10,000 virtual funds to trade our full range of markets.
-Click here to open one for free.
+Open your City Index demo account for free.

-CFD means contract for difference, which is an agreement between two parties to exchange the difference in a market’s price from when the contract is opened to when it is closed.
+A contract for difference (CFD) is an agreement between two parties to exchange the difference in a market’s price from when the contract is opened to when it is closed.
 You can use them to trade 1,000s of global markets, without taking ownership of any physical assets.

 CFD trading enables you to speculate on the price movement of a whole host of financial markets such as indices, shares, currencies, commodities and bonds – regardless of whether prices are rising or falling.
 And because you are speculating on price movement rather than owning the underlying instrument, you will not pay UK Stamp Duty on any profits*.